 - To develop, validate and publish a valid, reliable, and consensus-based guidelinefor authors of cancer registry papers

 - To provide an objective tool to evaluate manuscripts reporting cancer registry results for reviewers and editors evaluating these reports.

-The road map to develop this tool (as a quality assessment instrument for reviewers and a quality improvement guideline for authors) includes six steps.
+The road map to develop this tool (as a quality assessment instrument for reviewers and a quality improvement guideline for authors) includes five steps.
 A core working committee consisting epidemiologist and cancer registry experts will develop an initial draft and a scientific committee consisting of editors, and cancer registry experts will comment, evaluate, and improve the initial draft.
-The whole process of the development is consisted of 6 steps (detailed below).
+The whole process of the development is consisted of 5 steps (detailed below).
 The core working committee involved in providing the first draft, managing scientific committee’s consensus and finalizing the guideline.
-The scientific committee members are directly involved in steps 2, 3 and 6 and indirectly in the whole development process.
+The scientific committee members are directly involved in steps 2, 3 and 6 and indirectly in the entire development process.
 In addition, three independent reviewers/editors are involved in step 5 (evaluating the reliability of the tool).
 The details of all steps are listed as follows: